 As with any diagnosis in a four-legged or two-legged creature, it's prudent to educate yourself about the disease, any options you may have for treatment and support, cost considerations and the advantages and disadvantages of treating your pet.

 Several types of treatment and therapy options may be used to treat an animal with cancer, depending on the specific case and circumstances.
 These may include immunotherapy, chemotherapy, radiation therapy, targeted therapy, surgery and/or palliative care when appropriate.
 While a single treatment or type of therapy may be used for some cancers, other types of the disease may require combination (two or more different types of therapies).

 Some pet owners choose to enroll their pets in clinical trials to test newer (and hopefully more effective) types of therapy.
 These trials allow participants to learn more about a specific form of treatment and perhaps benefit your pet.

 4. See a board-certified veterinarian.

 Your pet's cancer diagnosis is the first step in a long journey.
 You'll need to make numerous decisions about support, treatment and costs.
 Seeing a veterinary oncologist may help to clarify some aspects of your pet's diagnosis and get your questions answered.
 You may end up having the treatment course you originally chose as the best option or learn about new options for your pet.

 5. Become familiar with terminology.

-When you connect with our board-certified veterinarians and discuss veterinary oncology care in Lexington, our team can explain what's happening in your pet's body.
+When you connect with our board-certified veterinarians and discuss veterinary oncology care, our team can explain what's happening in your pet's body.
 Though we will explain as clearly as possible, it always helps to understand veterinary medical language.
 You may want to do a little reading before your visit so you'll be familiar with some of the terms when it comes to veterinary oncology.
 Remember to take notes on treatment options and next steps that may be recommended.
 Please do not hesitate to ask questions - we are here to help!

 6. Understand how tumors are tested.